kikin81/velazquez.github.io/_posts/2020-12-06-macos-dev-setup.md

 date: 2020-12-06T16:35:00-00:00
 categories:
     - blog
+tags:
     - macOS
+    - development
 ---

 # Things to install on a new installation of macOS

-The following is a personal guide on what I setup for my developement machine.
+The following is a personal guide on what I setup for my development machine.

-When setting up a new installation of macOS remember to pick a username that makes sense such as `fvelazquez` and avaoid a pseudonym like `kikin81`.
+When setting up a new installation of macOS remember to pick a username that makes sense such as `fvelazquez` and avoid a pseudonym like `kikin81`.
 This will be helpful when `ssh` into it.

 The first thing to consider is to create a backup of your hidden files/folders that you want to keep such as `.zshrc` for zsh and `.ssh` for ssh keys.